It’s a very clever brush, but you don’t necessarily need these features

 The Genius X has technology inside which automatically stops the brush charging once it is fully charged.

 Supplied in the box is a charging stand.
-It is white in colour and has a protuberance on the top, which fits into the recess on the base of the toothbrush handle.
+It is white in color and has a protuberance on the top, which fits into the recess on the base of the toothbrush handle.

 It takes up to 12 hours to fully re-charge the lithium-Ion battery built inside the toothbrush handle.